aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/get-all-feature-attribute-values/_index.md

 A: Absolutely.
 The library handles Shapefile, GeoJSON, KML, GML, CSV, and over 30 other formats without additional plugins.

 **Q: How can I obtain a temporary license for testing?**
-A: You can acquire a temporary license for evaluation [here](https://purchase.aspose.com/temporary-license/).
+A: You can acquire a temporary license for evaluation [temporary license page](https://purchase.aspose.com/temporary-license/).

 **Q: Where is the official documentation for Aspose.GIS?**
-A: The comprehensive reference is available [here](https://reference.aspose.com/gis/net/).
+A: The comprehensive reference is available [Aspose.GIS .NET documentation](https://reference.aspose.com/gis/net/).

 **Q: How do I retrieve only the “Name” attribute from each feature?**
 A: Use `GetValues` with a single‑element array and pass the column index of “Name”, or simply call `feature["Name"]` for direct access.